+Our Mission

-Our commitment to academic excellence and personal well being is total.
-Through challenge and a supportive, caring environment, girls shine and grow together in faith and knowledge, developing their unique gifts and talents both in the classroom and in the wider life of the school and beyond.
+Inspired by our motto "Caritate et Disciplina" (Love and Learning), our mission is to create a safe, caring, happy and inclusive community underpinned by our Christian values.
+We want our students to shine and grow together in faith and knowledge, developing their unique gifts and talents both in the classroom and in the wider life of the school and beyond.

-The girls at St Martin's are at the heart of our purpose and vision.
-They will be empowered to fulfil their learning potential because they are informed, ambitious, resilient; they respect and value education and being educated.
-Our girls will fulfil their academic potential, but more than this, they will develop the skills, competencies and personal qualities and characteristics that will help them to be successful in the future in whatever route they choose to take.
+We believe that reverence for God, respect for self, others and the environment is essential in today's society and we therefore dedicate our effort towards fostering these virtues.
+During their time at St Martin's, students will be empowered to fulfil their learning potential because they are Hopeful, Enquiring, Respectful, Organised, Independent and Collaborative.
+Our students will fulfil their academic potential, but more than this, they will develop the skills, competencies and personal qualities and characteristics that will help them to be successful in the future in whatever route they choose to take.